-To deliver additional sites and accommodation, in accordance with targets set by the East of England Regional Assembly.
+To deliver additional sites and accommodation, in accordance with the objectives identified within the Adopted Core Strategy.

 Gypsies and Travellers are a significant feature of the East of England population with an above national average number within the region.
 As an important ethnic minority population within the East of England, it is considered that there is sufficient regional relevance to promote the monitoring of Gypsy and Traveller accommodation as a local indicator.